MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

    Event Queue Architecture

 Events reading operations are done using the SNI mechanism.
-Event Queue Java thread is suspended when the events FIFO is empty and resumed when a new event is sent.
+Event Queue thread is suspended when the events FIFO is empty and resumed when a new event is sent.

 .. note::